MurmurationsNetwork/MurmurationsDocumentation/docs/guides/view-the-data.md

 ## Search in MPG

-The [Profile Generator](../about/common-terms.md#profile-generator) has a [search page](https://profiles.murmurations.network/get-nodes) that enables you to search for [Nodes](/docs/about/common-terms.md) in the Murmurations network based a variety of search criteria such as:
+There is a [search page](https://tools.murmurations.network/index-explorer) that enables you to search for [Nodes](/docs/about/common-terms.md) in the Murmurations network based a variety of search criteria such as:
 - Schema name
 - User-defined tags
 - Website address